-4. Insert the flosser tip in the handle.
+4. Insert the flosser tip into the handle.

-After picking the right tips, you have to place it in the handle and lock it into place.
+After picking the right tips, you have to place them on the handle and lock it into place.
 Check the manual guide to know how it can be fixed with the device.
 You can do it by pressing a button on the handle or twisting the tip.

 5. Adjust the pressure setting and check the device.